neos/neos-development-collection/Neos.Fusion.Afx/README.md

 ### Whitespace and Newlines

 AFX is not html and makes some simplifications to the code to optimize the generated fusion and allow a structured notation of the component hierarchy.

-The following rules are applied for that.
+The following rules are applied for that:

-#### 1. Newlines and Whitespace-Characters that are connected to a newline are considered irrelevant and are ignored
+1. **Newlines and Whitespace-Characters that are connected to a newline are considered irrelevant and are ignored**

 ```
 <h1>